Saturday, November 29, 2025

 What can you tell me about this excerpt from JH Franklin's 1910 book called "The Rebuilding of King Solomon's Temple?"

-This author present his best thoughts as if it is a possible historical account.
+This author presents his best thoughts as if it is a possible historical account.
 It is presented this way but it is not the right focus.
 You must get it into your head that what the author offers must be understood symbolically if it is to have any assistance to you as a aspiring Mason!

 Let me emphasis this again.
 When you want to comprehend this passage in Franklin’s book (and MPH’s works as well) and do so within the context of Masonic Development, you MUST stop thinking linearly and historically!
 It's all symbolic!